copasi/model_replicator/tests/README.md

 ## Structure

 Each test resides in its own folder.
 Folders have names with format /^\d{4}_.*$/, the numeral being assigned sequentially, followed by a tag.
-A folder *sources* contains original files (SBML, COPASI and GraphViz files).
+A folder *sources* contains original files (SBML, COPASI and GraphViz files), as they can be re-used in several tests.
  - a brief *README.md* describing the functionality that is being tested
  - a *run.sh* script that runs the test and that carries out any needed comparisons so that it announces **PASS** or **FAIL**; note that this may execute a series of calls to *sbmodelr*, the utilities mentioned above, unix utilities (*awk*, *bc*, *grep*, *sed*), and it may also run the resulting file with COPASI
  - a file *target_stdout* containing the expected *stdout* output from a correct execution (ideally this should be a read-only file)
  - potentially files with results from COPASI runs to be compared against runs of the result files (no specific names prescribed)
- - models and network files are stored in *sources* as they can be re-used in several tests

 ## Functionality